2 Days in Québec City- Enjoying European Charm in Canada

 Read the full post about my Via Ferrata Climbing Adventure at Montmorency Falls Park.

-Final Thoughts About my 2 Days in Québec City
+Final Thoughts About My 2 Days in Québec City

 After 2 days in Québec City, it had undeniably become my favourite city in Canada.
-It had everything I seek out when I travel- gorgeous architecture, an interesting history, scenic views, easy access to outdoor activities, and a welcoming hospitality.
+It had everything I seek out when I travel- gorgeous architecture, an interesting history, scenic views, easy access to outdoor activities, and welcoming hospitality.

 I’ve visited Québec City twice now (once in the winter and again in the spring) and had a fabulous experience both times.